 Cybersecurity awareness training is regularly offered available to all employees of the HÖRMANN Group for the issues of IT security and data protection to minimise the risk of human misconduct.
 No substantiated complaints concerning breaches of customer privacy or data protection breaches were identified in the period under review.

 Human rights

-Governance Compliance, anti-corruption and anti-bribery
+Governance Compliance, anti-corruption and anti-bribery Data protection and IT security

 Human rights